-Are you a talented or motivated high school junior or senior?
-Are you a recent high school graduate who wants to get a jump-start on earning some college credits?
+Are you a talented or motivated high school sophomore, junior, or senior who wants to get a jump-start on earning some college credits?
 Cornell's One Course Summer Institute is designed for you.
 Apply for one of five hands-on courses.
 You'll learn alongside peers from across the country and discover what professors expect of college-level work—all while experiencing One Course At A Time firsthand.

 Life on the Hilltop

 Your course will mirror Cornell's distinctive One Course At A Time schedule, allowing you to experience our shared campus rhythm.

 - 11 a.m.–1 p.m.
 Lunch & study time

 - 1–3 p.m.
 Class

 - 7–9 p.m.
 Group social activities on and 0ff-campus as well as additional study time